doctrine/DoctrineModule/README.md

 following features are intended to work out of the box:

   - CLI support for Doctrine 2 ORM and Doctrine MongoDB ODM.
-  - Validators for EntityExists and NoEntityExists
+  - Validators for ObjectExists and NoObjectExists
   - Authentication adapter for Zend\Authenticator
   - Support for using existing PDO connections